The programme is modular in structure and has three main areas of study: music studies, teacher education and school experience.

 - aspects of the Scottish education system and its changing context

-This programme offers the opportunity to study for some of your time at Trinity College, Dublin and the Royal Irish Academy of Music.
-The Royal Conservatoire of Scotland has exchange agreements with a number of other conservatoires across Europe and the USA.
+In year 3 there is an opportunity to study for some of your time at Trinity College, Dublin and the Royal Irish Academy of Music.
+There are also exchange agreements in place with a number of other conservatoires across Europe and the USA.

 Academic entry requirements